endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 ## Week 10 - Big Picture with Small Multiples
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 10</a></b></sub></p>

+EDIT: `h4 id="week5WinProb" Average Model-Projected Win Probability for Changed Picks h4`

-At the end of the week 5 post I listed in a table the "<a href="#week5WinProb">Average Model-Projected Win Probability for Changed Picks</a>"
+At the end of the week 5 post I listed in a table the "<a href="#week5WinProb">Average Model-Projected Win Probability for Changed Picks</a>", which now that I read the title have no idea what it means.
+Actually, it was a meant to show the confidence that the data models had in their picks.
+Additionally, it was focused only on the game picks that differed from their pre-season choices.
+That little throw away insight got me thinking to look at the numbers at a larger level, for all pick sources for the season to date.

+There have been hints at what is about to be presented, right from the beginning really.
+With only so many human experts per panels unanimous votes and high level of confidence probabilities are far more likely than in data models.
+I wanted to visualize this and see if there was anything interesting to the outcomes.

+Below are two versions of the same data.
+Each presentation of the data can be considered an instance of small multiples (https://en.wikipedia.org/wiki/Small_multiple).
+This data representation is especially astute at making comparisons across multiple data points.
+See which one makes the case better.

 ## Week 9 - Team Performance: SUP & ATS